PRODUCT FINDER

 our commitment

 Team Kingfisher is our network of sponsored sailors, events and associations.
 We are currently supporting all levels of sailing from junior dinghy sailors through to Olympic hopefuls.
-For more information or to apply to be apart of the Team Kingfisher program, please contact us.
+For more information or to apply to be apart of the Team Kingfisher program, please contact [email protected]

 R&D